Five bad time management habits to quit doing right now

 Question: What techniques do you recommend for carrying out your advice?

-Answer: Everyone should have a To-do List and set priorities on each item based on the significance of completing each item.
+Answer: Make sure you use a To-do List where you set priorities on each item based on the significance of completing each item.
 Many people prioritize items based on what’s most urgent and what’s next most urgent.
-Instead, I suggest that you answer, “What are the most significant items on my To-do List in terms of my overall long-term objectives?”
+Instead, I suggest you focus on payoff.
+Figure out what things you should be doing that help you in terms of your long-term objectives.
+Give those items your top priorities.

-Low payoff items should be put off, delegated, or ignored.
+Put off, delegate, or ignore your low-payoff items.
 Then devote the time you save to working on the big important stuff–the elephants on your list.
 Don’t confuse activity with accomplishment.
 Work on the things that really matter.

 Question: What tips do you have on how to develop the discipline to do this?